dotnet/designs/accepted/better-obsoletion/better-obsoletion.md

 * The compiler should assume that `Url` and `DiagnosticId` are independent features, in other words both can be used, either, and neither.

+***OPEN ISSUE**: Should the compiler suppress all diagnostics from `ObsoleteAttributes` if the existing generic diagnostic ID is suppressed (e.g.`CS0618`) ?
+If not, the developer has no way to turn this feature off entirely.*

 ### Samples

 Here is how the attribute would be applied: